OPENDAP/hyrax-docker/README.md

-* **DEVELOPER_MODE** - Setting the value of the argument to "true" (--build-arg DEVELOPER_MODE=true) instructs the build to insert default authentication credentials into the ncWMS admin interface so that it maybe be accessed.
-Otherwise the ncWMS admin page is unreachable as its configuration copied into the build.
+* **DEVELOPER_MODE** - Setting the value of the argument to "true" (--build-arg DEVELOPER_MODE=true) instructs the build to insert default authentication credentials into the ncWMS admin interface so that it maybe be accessed in the running container.
+Otherwise the ncWMS admin page is unreachable and not required as its configuration is copied into the image during the build.
 #### ENV and Commandline arguments
 * **SERVER_HELP_EMAIL (-e)** - The email address of the support person for the service.
 This will be returned in error and help pages.
 * **FOLLOW_SYMLINKS (-s)** - Instructs the server to follow symbolic links in the file system.